1kamma/Assyriolotype/README.md

 g== For Typing ĝ

+s,, For ṣ́

 Shift Delete to Exit

 This Program is what some people at the Hebrew University of Jerusalem in Israel, got, under the name "Akkadian", which created and updated at the 21/10/2018.
-This is a Free Software, and if you Have Suggestions, Please Contact with me at: bennysa.cauly@mail.huji.ac.il
+This is a Free Software, and if you Have Suggestions, Please Contact with me at: benny.saret@mail.huji.ac.il